To ensure user safety and privacy, dynamic emails are subject to additional security requirements and restrictions.

 - Sender Policy Framework (SPF) authentication

-- Domain-based Message Authentication, Reporting and Conformance (DMARC) pass with DKIM and SPF
+- Domain-based Message Authentication, Reporting and Conformance (DMARC) pass with DKIM

 DKIM, SPF and DMARC each appear as separate lines within the "Show Original" menu option in Gmail Web.
 See Check if your Gmail message is authenticated for more information.